Mansi-prasad/Event-Management-API/README.md

 # Event Management API

-The Event Management API is a RESTful service that allows you to create, manage, and track events and user registrations.
+The Event Management API is a RESTful service that allows to create, manage, and track events and user registrations.
 It provides a set of endpoints for handling the entire event lifecycle, including creating events, registering users, listing upcoming events, and viewing event status.

 ---